-Glen Pace, who gardens in Birch Run, Michigan, is an avid plant collector, and his garden is packed to the gills with fascinating, unusual plants.
-And even now, with winter refusing to give way to spring in Michigan, he’s got an assortment of really cool things in bloom between the returning snow storms.
-In fact, he’s got so many cool things in bloom that we couldn’t fit them all in one post – we had to split his photos over two days!
+Glen Pace, who gardens in Birch Run, Mich., is an avid plant collector, and his garden is packed to the gills with fascinating, unusual plants.
+Even now, with winter refusing to give way to spring in Michigan, he’s got an assortment of really cool things in bloom between the returning snowstorms.
+In fact, he’s got so many cool things in bloom that we couldn’t fit them all in one post—we had to split his photos over two days!
 So come back tomorrow for part two of his fascinating collection.

-Let’s start with something that isn’t a rarity – Winter aconite (Eranthus hymalis, Zone 3 – 7) is widely available and should be in every garden.
+Let’s start with something that isn’t a rarity.
+Winter aconite (Eranthus hymalis, Zones 3–7) is widely available and should be in every garden.
 In northern gardens, it blooms the same time as snowdrops, not missing a beat if covered by snow.
 The only trick to this plant is knowing that often the bulbs you order in the fall have been damaged by being stored too dry, so sometimes not many of them will come up in the spring.
-Sometimes the best source for this plant is fresh bulbs from a friends garden.
-Once you get a plant established, they multiply quickly and you’ll soon have carpets and plenty to share with others.
+Sometimes the best source for this plant is fresh bulbs from a friend’s garden.
+Once you get a plant established, it multiplies quickly, and you’ll soon have carpets and plenty to share with others.

-What about a double flowered winter aconite?
-Eranthus hyamlis ‘Flora Pleno’ takes the usual flowers and adds a couple extra rows of petals!
-Still extremely rare in the US, this takes this old favorite to a new level.
+What about a double-flowered winter aconite?
+Eranthus hyamlis ‘Flora Pleno’ takes the usual flowers and adds a couple of extra rows of petals!
+Still extremely rare in the U.S., ‘Flora Pleno’ takes this old favorite to a new level.